sonic-net/SONiC/doc/qos/mpls_tc_to_tc_map.md

 ### 8.5.
 Other implications

 There are no other implications.
-SAI and sairedis already support for MPLS EXP to TC map.
+SAI and sairedis already support for MPLS TC to TC map.
 In terms of warm restart / fastboot / scalability / performance and so on, this should not represent an impact.

 ## 9. SAI API

-MPLS EXP to TC map are already supported in SAI.
+MPLS TC to TC map are already supported in SAI.

 ## 10. Configuration and management

 ### 10.1.
 CLI/YANG model Enhancements

-CLI config commands will be updated to include the same level of support for MPLS EXP to TC maps as for DSCP to TC maps.
+CLI config commands will be updated to include the same level of support for MPLS TC to TC maps as for DSCP to TC maps.
 Namely, `config reload` and `config clear` will be updated to include the new mapping table as well.

 ### 10.2.
 Config DB Enhancements